 MENTAL HEALTH SIGNS AND SYMPTOMS SURVEYS

-Mental Health Signs and Symptoms Surveys are utilised in Blu Ripples Intake Procedures for all counselling sessions, and as a basis for determining whether or not it is ethically appropriate to administer psychometric instruments to clients either as a stand-alone service or as part of a reporting project such as our Career Development Report.
+Mental Health Signs and Symptoms Surveys are utilised by Blu Ripples to facilitate in the determination of whether or not it is ethically appropriate to administer psychometric instruments to clients either as a stand-alone service or as part of a reporting project such as our Career Development Report.

 Please note the following instruments are defined as Signs and Symptoms Surveys